USA Outdoor Bucket List by Best Month to Visit

-June is a perfect time to visit this mountainous island in the sky.
+June is a perfect time to visit this ‘island in the sky.’

-South Dakota is known for Mt.
+South Dakota is famous for Mt.
 Rushmore National Monument and is home to many other National Parks including, Jewel Cave and Wind Cave.

-June has great weather, with warmer mountain days and cooler nights making for a perfect early summer getaway.
+June has great weather.
+The days are warm and the evenings are cool making for a perfect summer getaway.

 Ouray is about an hour and a half from Telluride, Colorado, if you want to visit the high mountain box canyon ski town.
 Check out our guide to visiting Telluride and the surrounding area when you only have 24 hours!